-Students may request transcripts by following the directions on the Transcripts and Documentation Requests page.
+Students may request transcripts by following the directions on the Office of the Registrar page.
 Official transcript requests will be processed online through the transcript ordering services.
 Students must use the Document Request Form (available online) for any unofficial transcript request.
 Please refer to the Tuition and Fees (p.
-42) section for costs associated with transcript requests.
+47) section for costs associated with transcript requests.